 Bracknell Forest is a unitary authority, meaning that we have single-tier local government (i.e. there’s no County Council for Berkshire).
 The Borough Council is therefore responsible for all local government services, ranging from roads and street lighting all the way through to housing benefits and social care.

 Bracknell Forest Council is made up of 42 Councillors, split across the Borough’s 18 wards.
-The current composition is 41 Conservatives and 1 Labour Councillor.
-This really does not provide a very balanced local government and means that the opportunity for scrutiny is vastly reduced.
+Currently, this consists of 41 Conservatives and 1 Labour Councillor.
+This imbalance and lack of political diversity means that the views of many residents are not represented.
+This also provides questions over the level of scrutiny exercised by the local authority.

 If you live in Bracknell or Sandhurst, you will receive a second ballot paper on May 2nd in order to vote for your Town Councillors.
 These are elected bodies which focus on issues such as the local environment and public spaces, planning advice and providing community grants.